AdaCore/spark2014/lrm/source/packages.rst

      add the entity denoted by each ``input`` to the second set.

    The two sets shall be equal.
-   [Essentially this check ensures that the Depends aspect and its refinment, the Refined_Depends aspect are consistent in that every entity that a a state abstraction depends on is reflected in the Refined_Depends aspect.]
+   [Essentially this check ensures that the Depends aspect and its refinement, the Refined_Depends aspect, are consistent in that every entity that a state abstraction depends on is reflected in the Refined_Depends aspect.]

    .. ifconfig:: Display_Trace_Units